tcltk/tklib/modules/mentry/README.txt

 Install the package as a subdirectory of one of the directories given by the "auto_path" variable.
-For example, you can install it as a directory at the same level as the Tcl and Tk script libraries.
-The locations of these library directories are given by the "tcl_library" and "tk_library" variables, respectively.
+For example, you can install it as a subdirectory of the "lib" directory within your Tcl/Tk installation.

-To install Mentry on UNIX, "cd" to the desired directory and unpack the distribution file "mentry4.3.1.tar.gz":
+To install Mentry on UNIX, "cd" to the desired directory and unpack the distribution file "mentry4.4.tar.gz":

-    gunzip -c mentry4.3.1.tar.gz | tar -xf -
+    gunzip -c mentry4.4.tar.gz | tar -xf -

 On most UNIX systems this can be replaced with

-    tar -zxf mentry4.3.1.tar.gz
+    tar -zxf mentry4.4.tar.gz

-Both commands will create a directory named "mentry4.3.1", with the subdirectories "demos", "doc", and "scripts".
+Both commands will create a directory named "mentry4.4", with the subdirectories "demos", "doc", and "scripts".

-On Windows, use WinZip or some other program capable of unpacking the distribution file "mentry4_3_1.zip" into the directory "mentry4.3.1", with the subdirectories "demos", "doc", and "scripts".
+On Windows, use WinZip or some other program capable of unpacking the distribution file "mentry4_4.zip" into the directory "mentry4.4", with the subdirectories "demos", "doc", and "scripts".

-The file "mentryThemes.tcl" in the "scripts" directory is only needed for applications using the package Mentry_tile (see next section).
+The file "mentryThemes.tcl" in the "scripts" directory is only needed for applications using the Mentry_tile package (see next section).

 How to Use It?
 --------------